SofyaTool/SofyaForJava/README.md

 Sofya: Supporting Rapid Development of Dynamic Program Analyses for Java.</a> Alex Kinneer, Matthew B. Dwyer, and Gregg Rothermel. in proceedings of ICSE'07 The 29th annual IEEE International Conference on Software Engineering, May 20-26, 2007.

-This repository contains the last version produced by the Software System Engineering Research Lab at UNL.
+This repository contains the last version produced by the Software Systems Engineering Research Lab at UNL.

 The Sofya (&#931;&#959;&#966;&#943;&#945;) Bytecode analysis tool provides a means to understand code, which facilitates comprehensive testing, maintenance and optimization of code.